Hazelstorm/suiji-2023-team-randomizer/README.md

 ### Configuration Parameters

 Parameters such as the gamemode, number of teams in the tournament, and number of players per team can be set by editing `config.py`.

+For tournaments other than TSC2023, follow the steps below:

+1. Players will be loaded from the csv named `player_ids.csv`.
+Fill this file with all eligible user ids in your tournament, each separated with a new line.
-Make sure that `CLIENT_ID` and `CLIENT_SECRET` are configured with an OAuth client, for which instructions to create one can be found at https://circleguard.github.io/ossapi/creating-a-client.html.
+2. Make sure that `CLIENT_ID` and `CLIENT_SECRET` are configured with an OAuth client, for which instructions to create one can be found at https://circleguard.github.io/ossapi/creating-a-client.html.

-Players will be loaded from the csv named `player_ids.csv`.
-This file comes premade with a list of ids of players from the first iteration of the _Taiko Suiji Cup_, but you can change it to contain whatever ids you wish.
+3. Set `PLAYER_DATA_SOURCE` to `"live"`.
+This will make the script grab realtime player data.
+4. Typically when registrations end, the ranks are "locked" or "frozen", and in order to accomodate this you can run `pipenv run lock` to lock the pp values of each player.
+By doing this `PLAYER_DATA_SOURCE` should be set to `"locked"`.

 ### Running the Script